ersel/web-scraper-chrome-extension/README.md

+A fork of Web Scraper Chrome Extension by https://github.com/martinsbalodis

+I have added a new selector which can inject and run custom javascript on scraped site.

 # Web Scraper
 Web Scraper is a chrome browser extension built for data extraction from web pages.
 Using this extension you can create a plan (sitemap) how a web site